Cumberland County celebrates preserving 20,000 acres of farmland

 County commissioners say that farmland provides economic, scenic and environmental benefits.
 Cumberland County has more than 1,260 farms covering 169,654 acres.
 Since 1989, the county has preserved 182 farms.

-“In Cumberland Valley, we have some of the best farmland, not only in the state but in the world,” said Cumberland County Commissioner Vince DiFilippo.
+“In Cumberland Valley, we have some of the best farmland, not only in the state but in the world,” county Commissioner Vince DiFilippo said.

-“Spend an hour driving around Cumberland County and you realize what a beautiful spot it is, how productive it us, but also how rampant the development is,” said Russell Redding, secretary of the Pennsylvania Department of Agriculture.
+“Spend an hour driving around Cumberland County and you realize what a beautiful spot it is, how productive it us, but also how rampant the development is,” state Agriculture Secretary Russell Redding said.

 That’s why Jim Paulus and his wife Amy decided to preserve their farmland.